 ‘It’s a really nice way to navigate through the world, especially with everything going on right now.
 Colour creates a nice reminder that we are supposed to talk to people in our community more.
 It’s a talking point.
 It’s something so simple, but it bridges conversation and creates a really beautiful connection between people.’

-In her own words, ‘[s]he is currently in pre-production on a documentary video series she has created and produced, which is committed to social issues that affect women across the globe; from sexuality to motherhood and health.’
+And speaking of connections, in the last year alone she has co-authored a book during the pandemic, entitled 'Mixed Feelings" Exploring the Emotional Impact of Our Digital Habits'', a look into the of social media in our everyday lives.
+But what next for Shimada?
+There are rumours of a documentary video series that she has created and produced, committed to social issues that affect women across the globe; from sexuality to motherhood and health.’
 Takeaway: watch this space.

 Naomi Shimada’s Instagram highlights: